The Peconic Estuary is an “Estuary of National Significance” nestled between the North and South Forks of eastern Long Island, New York.

 Recent PEP accomplishments and projects:

 - Meetinghouse Creek Habitat Restoration Design: Meetinghouse Creek is a priority habitat restoration project for PEP and the town of Riverhead, NY.
-PEP is currently accepting proposals for engineering designs and permitting for a 1.2 acre stormwater wetland on the site as recommended in a 2019 Conceptual Design.
+PEP is in the early stages of developing engineering designs and permitting for a 1.2 acre stormwater wetland on the site as recommended in a 2019 Conceptual Design.
 When completed, the project will manage stormwater flow and stormwater-derived pollutants, improving water quality and wetland plant and wildlife biodiversity.
-Interested applicants should review the complete RFP.
-Applications will be accepted until April 30, 2020.

 - Comprehensive Conservation and Management Plan (CCMP): The PEP is currently finishing revisions to this blueprint for protecting and preserving the Peconic Bays.
 It has been more than 15 years since the PEP first released the plan to conserve and restore the Peconic Estuary.
 The process of revising this long-term plan requires the cooperation and coordination of multiple groups to continue to effectively improve the health of the estuary.
 The final CCMP is expected to be complete by December 31, 2019.